-Background.-On August 6, 2004, the Department of Commerce issued an antidumping duty order on imports of ironing tables and certain parts thereof from China (69 FR 47868).
-Following the first five-year reviews by Commerce and the Commission, effective June 28, 2010, Commerce issued a continuation of the antidumping duty order on imports of ironing tables and certain parts thereof from China (75 FR 36629).
-The Commission is now conducting a second review pursuant to section 751(c) of the Tariff Act of 1930, as amended (19 U.S.C.
-1675(c)) to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+Background.-On June 10, 1991, the Department of Commerce ("Commerce") issued an antidumping duty order on imports of silicon metal from China (56 FR 26649).
+Following first five-year reviews by Commerce and the Commission, effective February 16, 2001, Commerce issued a continuation of the antidumping duty order on imports of silicon metal from China (66 FR 10669).
+Following second five-year reviews by Commerce and the Commission, effective December 21, 2006, Commerce issued a continuation of the antidumping duty order on imports of silicon metal from China (71 FR 76636).
+Following the third five-year reviews by Commerce and the Commission, effective April 20, 2012, Commerce issued a continuation of the antidumping duty order on imports of silicon metal from China (77 FR 23660).
+The Commission is now conducting a fourth review pursuant to section 751(c) of the Act, as amended (19 U.S.C.
+1675(c)), to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
 Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR parts 201, subparts A and B and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
-The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this
+The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.